xVanTuring/cquant/README.md

   console.log(palette)
 }, os.cpus().length - 1)
 ```
+## Electron User
+After running the install command make sure to use electron-rebuild to rebuild it for electron, usually it will just download the prebuild.
 ## Build Your Self
 ### CMake
 You need to install [CMake](https://cmake.org/download/) based on your System.